 Implementing the Tomorrow’s Engineers Code

 This document provides an evidence-based, practical guide for improving the impact of STEM Engagement Activities.
-Written originally for organisations that have become signatories of the Tomorrow’s Engineers Code from EngineeringUK, we think that it’s relevant for ALL organisations involved in STEM engagement activities.
+Written originally for organisations that have become signatories of the Tomorrow’s Engineers Code from EngineeringUK, we think that it’s relevant for all organisations involved in STEM engagement activities.